psu13/mutable-hakyll/draft/quantum.md

 We can remove the $^*$ because $A = A^*$.

 In a lot of physics books you will also see self-adjoint operators referred to as _Hermitian_ operators.
-In the finite dimensional case the two terms are equivalent.
+In the finite dimensional complex case the two terms are equivalent.

 Self-adjoint operators have some nice properties for physics.
 The reason why has to do with eigen-things.